mmistakes/minimal-mistakes/_posts/2021-06-07-Introduction-to-Linux-Command-Line.md

 By this way one can copy a folder.

-In order to create a new directory we are using mkdir command
+In order to create a new directory, we are using mkdir command

 ```shell
 mkdir directoryname